material-components/material-components-ios/components/AppBar/README.md

 ## Overview

-The App Bar is a composite component that initializes and provides access to instances of the following components:
+The top app bar is implemented on iOS in the AppBar component.
+This component's main API is `MDCAppBar`, a compose API that initializes and provides access to instances of the following components:

 <ul class="icon-list">